bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 3. Set the **Bitrise Apple Developer Connection** input to off.
 4. Save your changes and run a new build.

-{% include message_box.html type="important" title="Deploy to iTunes Connect and Fastlane Steps and 2FA" content="Please note that if 2FA is required for your Apple ID, then you must use the Apple ID authentication with the **Deploy to iTunes Connect** Step instead of authenticating through Step inputs."%}
+{% include message_box.html type="important" title="2FA and Apple ID authentication" content="Please note that if 2FA is required for your Apple ID, then you must use the Apple ID authentication with the **Deploy to iTunes Connect** and the **Fastlane** Steps instead of authenticating through Step inputs."%}

 ## Steps and their possible authentication methods